Into (album)

-Into (Enthusiasm) is the fourth studio album by the Finnish rock band The Rasmus (after Peep, Playboys and Hell of a Tester), and the first studio album to be released under the name "The Rasmus".
-It was originally released on October 29, 2001 by Playground Music.
+Into is the fourth studio album by the Finnish rock band the Rasmus.
+Released on 29 October 2001 by Playground Music, it was their first album to be released under the name "the Rasmus", rather than "Rasmus".

-It is the band's first studio album with their new drummer Aki Hakala, who replaced Janne Heiskanen in 1999.
+It is the band's first album with their new drummer Aki Hakala, who replaced Janne Heiskanen in 1999.
 The (international only) singles taken from it were "F-F-F-Falling", "Chill", "Madness" and "Heartbreaker/Days".
-All of these were released in 2001 apart from Heartbreaker/Days, which was released in 2002.
-For this fact and the name's change, some fans consider this album the first of "The Rasmus".
+Three of these were released in 2001 apart from "Heartbreaker/Days", which was released in 2002.

-The album has sold double platinum in Finland and was the first album by The Rasmus to be released in other European countries such as France and Spain.
+The album has sold double platinum in Finland and was the first album by the Rasmus to be released in other European countries such as France and Spain.
 They won four EMMAs in 2002 (the Finnish equivalent of Grammys) for Best Group, Best Album, Best Pop/Rock Album and Best Song (for "F-F-F-Falling").

-On February 20, 2007, the album (Special Edition) was for the first time released in the United States by the record label DRT Entertainment.
+On 20 February 2007, the album (special edition) was for the first time released in the United States by the record label DRT Entertainment.
 It did not contain any extra tracks.

-Musical style

-With Into, The Rasmus continue to move away from the funk rock sound of their early albums.
-The mood of this album is more melancholic than that of Hell of a Tester and synthesizers play a more prominent role.

 Track listing

 Special Edition

-A special edition of Into in digipak was released on November 5, 2003 by Playground Music Scandinavia/Edel Music.
+A special edition of Into in digipak was released on November 5, 2003, by Playground Music Scandinavia/Edel Music.
 It contained the ten original songs plus four bonus tracks (Days, Can't Stop Me, Used to Feel Before and a cover of Björk's Play Dead) and the video of "F-F-F-Falling".
 It had a 24-page booklet with new photos of the band.
-The whole album were in black and white, and not in orange as the original version.
+The whole album was in black and white, and not in orange as the original version.